andrewshell/wiki-storage-file/README.md

-# wiki-storage-s3
+# wiki-storage-file
-Amazon S3 storage for Federated Wiki
+Rewritten file storage for Federated Wiki intended to be extended for other storage types